 The finale saw Joe and Perri and their respective pro partners Alex Murphy and Vanessa Bauer take to the ring for one last dance, after Libby Clegg just missed out on the final two.
 Each couple earned perfect scores from the judges, but ultimately, the public vote saw Joe and Alex’s Bolero come out on top.

-Dancing on Ice series 13 is on ITV on Sundays.
+Dancing on Ice series 13 returns to ITV on Sunday, February 28th.
 You can also check out what else is on with our TV Guide.